payamyek/adventofcode2022/README.md

 As programmers, we are occasionally told to write optimized code and code that is highly efficient on a consistent basis.
 However, this is not the place for it in my opinion.
 The AOC challenges measure a programmer's proficiency in writing code extremely fast and code optimization simply serves no purpose in these challenges as the provided `input.txt` files are small in size.
 Hence, even if we were to optimize the codebase these optimizations will not be realized in these challenges.

-So my posted solutions are a result of my two main points of focus:
+So my posted solutions are a result of two main points of focus:
-1. Write code that is readable
+1. Writing code that is readable
-2. Write code quickly without regard for optimizations
+2. Writing code quickly without regard for optimizations

-3. We want to write readable code because typically the second part of the problems set will require you to build upon your pre-existing codebase.
+We want to write readable code because typically the second part of the problem set will require you to build upon your pre-existing codebase.

 Secondly, to make the leaderboard we cant spend time optimizing code as that will result in no noticeable benefits and will just increase your submission time.